TEAM-GOJO/LinkID/README.md

 }
 ```

 Each record is treated like a "block" inside the blockchain and is given a `SHA256` hash of its own as well as a timestamp and the hash of the block before it to ensure the information is legitamate.
 A series of these blocks are constructed into a chain, which is encrypted using AES but is also in the JSON format in its decrypted form.
+The idea is that after every medical visit, healthcare providers will be able to authorize and update the records by adding a new block to the chain.

 ```